 Japan’s largest cemetery stretches two kilometers through cedar forest on Mount Kōya.
 Established in the ninth century around the temple where Kūkai is entombed, Okunoin holds graves of samurai, plague victims, and centuries of Buddhist faithful.
 The atmosphere is intensely quiet, and the humid forest environment can affect breathing, especially for people with respiratory sensitivities.

 Visitors describe hearing voices in archaic Japanese, seeing lanterns flicker without wind, and encountering what appears to be a funeral procession that vanishes when approached.
-A pilgrim in 2010 documented something matching that description on video, though interpretation of what the footage shows varies.
+A pilgrim in 2010 documented something matching that description on video, though the interpretation of what the footage shows varies.

 Getting lost in Okunoin is easier than you might expect.
 The paths branch frequently, and once you leave the main route, the cedar groves all look similar.
 The monks who maintain the site perform regular rituals, and they take the spiritual aspects seriously enough that certain areas are restricted.
 Respecting those boundaries is not just about belief—it is about safety in a location where assistance might take a long time to arrive.